DrylandEcology/rMultivariateMatching/README.md

-The site selection method (`kpoints`) is designed to select optimal sites for simulation from within a study area, for the purpose of applying the interpolation function `interpolatePoints` to interpolate low spatial resolution simulation output to create high spatial resolution maps of output variables across the study area.
+The site selection method (`kpoints`) is designed to select optimal sites for simulation from within a study area, for the purpose of applying the `interpolatePoints` function to interpolate sparse or low spatial resolution simulation output to create high spatial resolution maps of output variables across the study area.
 The site selection method is meant to balance the cost of adding more sites (in terms of computational or other resources) with the benefit of representing a larger proportion of the study area.

 Importantly, the site selection method could also be used to select an optimal set of sites for field sampling.

 Below is an example of site selection using the `kpoints` function to find 50 points across drylands in the state of Wyoming.
-Please see the ‘Selecting points with rMultivariateMatching’ vignette for a more detailed workflow of how to apply these methods.
+Please see the *Selecting points with rMultivariateMatching* vignette for a more detailed workflow of how to apply these methods.

 ``` r